 There are several options for your forehand grip in tennis.
 Roger Federer uses what is called an eastern grip while Nadal uses a semi-western grip.

 This comes down to personal preference but most recreational players who have good forehands use an eastern to semi-western grip.
 Below you’ll learn how to find the best tennis forehand grip for you.

-This is probably the most common tennis forehand grip.
-Roger Federer and many other pro tennis players use the eastern forehand grip.
+This used to be the most common tennis forehand grip.
+Roger Federer and several other pro tennis players still use the eastern forehand grip.
 It allows for a good combination of power and spin on your forehand.

 To try the eastern grip, lay your dominant hand out with your palm facing up.
 Then, lay the racquet in your hand with the strings facing up.
 Close your hand around the grip, and you’ve got the eastern grip for your forehand.